dortania/OpenCore-Install-Guide/post-install/iservices.md

 ## Fixing En0

-To start, grab Hackintool and head to System -> Peripherals (Info -> Misc on older versions of Hackintool)
+To start, grab [Hackintool](https://www.tonymacx86.com/threads/release-hackintool-v3-x-x.254559/) ([Github link](https://github.com/headkaze/Hackintool)) and head to System -> Peripherals (Info -> Misc on older versions of Hackintool)

 Here under Network Interfaces (network card icon), look for `en0` under `BSD` and check whether the device has a checkmark under Builtin.
 If there is a checkmark, skip to Fixing ROM section otherwise continue reading.